CIS-3760-Team-25/unity-checkers/Docs/model.md

   private Piece[,] layout;

   /* Holds the position of the top left tile
+   */
+  private static Transform topLeftAnchor;

-   * Used to convert 3D positions to 2D grid positions */
+  /* Used with topLeftAnchor to convert 3D positions to 2D grid positions */
-  private Transform topLeftAnchor;
+  private static float boardSquareSize;

   private GameController controller;

   void Awake()
   {
-    layout = new Piece[8,8];
+    /* layout = new Piece[8,8];
-    /* Initialize the piece prefabs with the Piece MonoBehaviour
+     * Initialize the piece prefabs with the Piece MonoBehaviour
      * Move this to a factory class if design patterns get marks */
   }

-  public void SetController(GameController)
+  public void SetController(GameController gameController) {
-  {
-    /*
+    /* controller = gameController;
      */
   }